-I Have a heart-warming story to tell this month.
+Hello gardeners, I Have a heart-warming story to tell this month of an orphanage in Zambia.
 Haxnicks has been preparing a new vegetable garden far from its homeland in sunny Zambia.
-Inspired by my great grand-daughter Lali Cardozo and her work with an orphanage near Lusaka, we sent out a team of enthusiastic gardeners armed with Haxnicks products, a generous donation of seeds from Suttons and lots of energy.
-Our aim was to kick-start a vegetable garden enabling the children of the orphanage to grow some exciting new fruit and veg that might make a refreshing and healthy change from maize and cabbage.
+Inspired by my great grand-daughter Lali Cardozo and her work with an orphanage near Lusaka, we sent out a team of enthusiastic gardeners.
+They were armed with Haxnicks products, a generous donation of seeds from Suttons and lots of energy.
+Our aim was to kick-start a vegetable garden enabling the children of the orphanage to grow some exciting new fruit and veg.
+This will make a refreshing and healthy change from maize and cabbage.

-Rootrainers were used for the larger seeds such as squash, melons and cucumbers and the speciality tomatoes, when the Rootrainers ran out the children ran off to find any old empty plastic water bottles, or cups to sow more seeds in.
+Rootrainers were the perfect solution for planting the larger seeds such as squash, melons and cucumbers and the speciality tomatoes.
+When the Rootrainers ran out the children ran off to find any old empty plastic water bottles, or cups to sow more seeds in.

-Easy net tunnels were used for protecting the seedlings in pots, micromesh fabric was laid over rows of seeds to protect against heavy downpours of rain during the rainy season.
+Easy net tunnels were just the thing for protecting the seedlings in pots.
+Micromesh fabric was the ideal solution to protect against heavy downpours of rain during the rainy season.
 Micromesh barriers were put up around the beds to protect them from the cats, dogs, snails and wandering children.
 Birdscare was used to ward off the birds.
-Last but not least the ornamental frame of Big Ben was erected at the top of the patch in the hope that eventually peas will clamber up and the children will have great fun harvesting them.
+Last but not least the ornamental frame of Big Ben was erected at the top of the patch.
+It is hoped that eventually peas will clamber up and the children will have great fun harvesting them.

-I hope to be able to update you all soon with how things are going and growing at the orphanage, but in the meantime,
+I hope to be able to update you all soon with how things are going and growing at the orphanage.
+In the meantime,